 During the lease term in Fairlington

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Fairlington, the tenant must allow us to come into the rental.
-Some solid reasons to go into rental home are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Fairlington, the tenant must allow us to access the rental.
+Some good reasons to come into rental are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Fairlington.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Fairlington.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free source for rental investors in Fairlington
+a good source for rental investors in Fairlington

-- Before you lease out your rental in Fairlington
+- Before you put a renter in your rental in Fairlington

 - Collections and evictions